 The diagram and terms contained are adapted from The Powers to Lead, Joseph Nye, p.33. ↩︎

 The term Nazi was first coined as an insult to the National Socialists in Germany in the 1930s.
-It was a childish corruption (hypocorism) of the name Ignaz (derived itself from the name Ignacio), which was used in Bavaria at the time to denote derogatory word for a backwards farmer or peasant.
+It was a childish corruption (hypocorism) of the name Ignaz (derived itself from the name Ignacio), which was used in Bavaria at the time as a derogatory word for a backwards farmer or peasant.
 Anyone calling a National Socialist a Nazi in the 1930s was liable to summary execution. ↩︎

 Subscribe to Corballis